wking/swc-boot-camps/ScientificPython.md

 to exit IPython.

-Now clean up your script so that when you run:
+Now we can run it:

     python simplelotka.py

+It'll fail.
+Use the error message to figure out why (clue, you need to `import` some things) and clean up your script so that when you run:

+    python simplelotka.py

 it displays your plot.
-Remember to add in

-    import numpy as np
-    from matplotlib import pyplot as plt

-at the top of the file.
-As we aren't running IPython, nor its `--pylab` mode, so we need to explicitly import our packages.

 Add in commands to display labels on the X and Y axes, a title and a legend (e.g. "Evolution of predator and prey populations")